Last Updated on: 6th October 2023, 11:37 am

 When other tortoise species eat fruits, their gut flora can change, making it hard to digest other foods.

 Changes to tortoises’ gut microbiome put them at risk of dysbiosis (unbalanced gut bacteria).
 This can lead to digestive problems like diarrhea, gas, and bloating.

 How Much Pumpkin Can Tortoises Have?

 Pumpkin isn’t a staple of a tortoise’s diet, nor should it be a primary ingredient in its meals, even for tortoise species that can digest fruits.

 Pumpkin has a laxative effect.
 Also, too much can speed up the metabolism, wherein the tortoise’s body processes its meals too quickly.

-Tortoises only need to eat 5 days a week and take up to 3 weeks to fully digest a meal.
-Slow digestion is to the tortoise’s advantage, as it’ll glean more nutrients from its food.
+Tortoises only need to eat 5 days a week and take up to 3 weeks to digest a meal.
+Slow digestion is to the tortoise’s advantage because it’ll glean more nutrients from its food.

 It can be detrimental if the pumpkin causes the tortoise to rush food through its digestive system.
 The tortoise will absorb only a fraction of the nutrients, leaving it malnourished and dehydrated.

 Feeding pumpkin to tortoises should be limited to once every 1-2 weeks.

 You can turn the pumpkin into a puree, which is ideal for tortoises with digestive issues.
 To accomplish this, boil the pumpkin and use a blender or a food processor to liquify it.